circleci/circleci-docs/jekyll/_cci2/artifacts.md

 ![artifacts tab screeshot]( {{ site.baseurl }}/assets/img/docs/artifacts.png)

-Find links to the artifacts at the top of the build page.
+Find links to the artifacts at the top of the {% comment %} TODO: Job {% endcomment %}build page.
 Artifacts are stored on Amazon S3.
 There is a 3GB `curl` file size limit.

 Artifacts are designed to be useful around the time of the build.
 It is best practice not to rely on artifacts as a software distribution mechanism with long term future guarantees.